 Establishing the good practices for the Education of Materials and Ceramics Science and Engineering

-In the framework of the EUCERMAT project the Universidade de Aveiro organises a workshop to establish the good practices for the education of materials and ceramic science and engineering.
-Throughout talks, working groups, brainstorming and experiments demonstrations, the audience will aim to :
+On September 27th, in the framework of the EUCERMAT project, the Universidade de Aveiro has organised a workshop to establish the good practices for the education of materials and ceramic science and engineering.
+Throughout talks, working groups, brainstorming and experiments demonstrations, allowed to :

 - Define good practices on new modern ways of teaching in Europe via strongly correlated project between high-schools, universities and industries; and by innovative ways of communication towards the general public and schools.